PennLINC/network_replication/index.md

 + *Cortical parcellations*: [Schaefer 200 atlas](https://github.com/PennLINC/xcp_d/blob/main/xcp_d/data/ciftiatlas/Schaefer2018_200Parcels_17Networks_order.dlabel.nii), [Schaefer 400](https://github.com/PennLINC/xcp_d/blob/main/xcp_d/data/ciftiatlas/Schaefer2018_400Parcels_17Networks_order.dlabel.nii), [HCP multimodal](https://github.com/PennLINC/xcp_d/blob/main/xcp_d/data/ciftiatlas/glasser_space-fsLR_den-32k_desc-atlas.dlabel.nii), [Gordon](https://github.com/PennLINC/xcp_d/blob/main/xcp_d/data/ciftiatlas/gordon_space-fsLR_den-32k_desc-atlas.dlabel.nii) (note that some of these files have changed since they were originally downloaded from the xcp-d git repo)

 Importantly, the timeseries data for all datasets was available in Schaefer 200x17 rather than Schaefer 200x7.
 While the two parcellations have the same number of parcels, the ordering is slightly different.
-Thus, since Schaefer 200x7 was our primary parcellation and network solution, we determined the ordering between Schaefer 200x7 and 200x17 using [this function from the Yeo group](https://github.com/ThomasYeoLab/CBIG/blob/6d1400a2d643261246f6b042e7ef5fbe417506cd/utilities/matlab/FC/CBIG_ReorderParcelIndex.m).
+Since Schaefer 200x7 was our primary parcellation and network solution, we determined the ordering between Schaefer 200x7 and 200x17 using [this function from the Yeo group](https://github.com/ThomasYeoLab/CBIG/blob/6d1400a2d643261246f6b042e7ef5fbe417506cd/utilities/matlab/FC/CBIG_ReorderParcelIndex.m).
 This ordering can be found at `/software/schaefer7to17_reordering/index_schaefer200x7to17.csv`.

 Parcel labels are formatted and reordered using:
 * [/manuscript/code/parcellations